Tobai24/Brain_tumor_classifier/README.md

 ## 🚀 **Exploratory Data Analysis and Modeling**

-The exploratory data analysis (EDA), data preprocessing, and model development are documented in the [notebooks directory](./notebook/).
+The exploratory data analysis (EDA), data preprocessing, and model development are documented in the [notebook directory](./notebook/).
 Key files include:

 - **`notebook.ipynb`**: A Jupyter notebook containing the EDA, data preprocessing, model training, and evaluation.
-- **`models/`**: A folder containing the top 3 trained models saved as `.pth` files.
+- **`models/`**: A folder containing the top 2 trained models saved as `.pth` files.
 - **`performance/`**: A folder with CSV files detailing the performance metrics for each of the top models.
 - **`train.py`**: A Python script for training the best-performing model.
 Run it using:
   ```bash